Welcome to the School Council section of the website.

 What do we do?

 The school council organise events to raise money for the school charity.
-They have fortnightly meetings with their class and pass on any suggestions to relevent staff members.
+They have fortnightly meetings with their class and pass on any suggestions to relevant staff members.
 There have suggestions boxes and worry boxes in every classroom which the school council monitor regularly.

 When do we meet?